Avocarrot/android-adapters/README.md

 ===

 #### Native
-For using Native Ad (aka List in Avocarrot Dashboard) you need to fill :
+For using Native Ad (aka `List` in Avocarrot's Dashboard) you need to include the following lines of code:

 **Custom Event Class**
 ```java